danny-zh/epam_intro_cloud_devops/Python.md

 Some debuggers for python are:

-1. python -m pdb: Built-in debugger for python
+1. python -m pdb: Interactive CLI Built-in debugger for python, useful when no GUI is avaiable such as in a docker container

     `$ python -m pdb myscript.py`
 2. pdb.set_trace():